One clear operating view for sponsor banks and fintechs

 Spreadsheets and slide decks

-Teams can summarize what happened, but only after manually pulling screenshots, timelines, and exceptions together from different systems.
+Teams can summarize what happened, but only after manually pulling screenshots, timelines, and exceptions from different systems.

 Manual reconciliation work